citrix-openstack/blogentries/virtual_hypervisor.md

     cd virtual-hypervisor/
     git checkout v1.0

-Please note, that the `v1.0` branch is used during this demo, to avoid the effect of further changes in master.
+Please note, that the `v1.0` branch is used during this guide, to avoid the effect of further changes in master.

 After this step, download the XenServer iso image as `xenserver.iso`.